While the number of injuries on the job are down for firefighters these days, asbestos still remains a major threat to these workers’ health.

 Firefighters battle extreme conditions at their jobs.
 Structure fire, wildfire, wind and smoke all make firefighting one of the most dangerous jobs in America.
 But the real danger may lay dormant in homes built before 1990.
 When older homes catch fire and collapse, asbestos fibers from the construction materials can be released into the air.
 Once these fibers have become airborne, the only thing separating firefighters from them is their protective gear.

 If you are a firefighter, make sure you follow the strict protocols for wearing protective clothing and masks when responding to a structure fire.
 Many firefighters remove their gear after a fire is contained – but what about the asbestos?
 Your employer is required to keep you safe on the job.

-If you are a retired firefighter who has developed an asbestos-related disease due to exposure on the job, do not hesitate to call our law offices at 800-598-0314, or contact us on our website.
+If you are a retired firefighter who has developed an asbestos-related disease due to exposure on the job, do not hesitate to contact us on our website.
 We have been representing the victims of occupational asbestos exposure for over thirty years and are ready to fight for you.